About the Program

 Students pursuing a major or minor field in STEH will have the opportunity to take colloquia that integrate the subfields of the history of science, history of technology, environmental history, and history of medicine.
 We aim to offer at least one course in each subfield in any two-year cycle.
 Independent studies with individual professors can also be taken for credit as can courses at neighboring schools, including Princeton, NYU, Columbia and Penn, as well as Rutgers Newark and Camden.
 Nationally, regionally and globally framed approaches are all welcome.
 Recent colloquia have included significant interplay with the department’s program in global history and include early modern science in Atlantic and global perspective; the history of energy; and collecting, race and museums.
 Students will be able to count other non-STEH courses (e.g., those listed in global history) toward the major or minor with faculty approval, provided that the content is relevant to STEH.

-Recent and upcoming events showcasing the innovative work of STEH faculty and graduate students at Rutgers include the following:
+Past events showcasing the innovative work of STEH faculty and graduate students at Rutgers include the following:

 • A three-year seminar at the Rutgers Center for Historical Analysis on Networks of Exchange: Mobilities of Knowledge in a Globalized World, co-directed by James Delbourgo and Toby Jones from 2012-2015. http://rcha.rutgers.edu/past-projects/networks-of-exchange/project-description